Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 - [Creating a file geodatabase] (http://desktop.arcgis.com/en/desktop/latest/manage-data/geodatabases/create-file-geodatabase.htm)
 - [Creating a feature dataset] (http://desktop.arcgis.com/en/desktop/latest/manage-data/feature-datasets/creating-mole-data-in-arccatalog-creating-a-featur.htm)

 Do not create your geodatabase on a shared network drive because the transit evaluator will not work.
 Put the geodatabase on a local drive on your machine.
+Additionally, do not try to create more than one network dataset in the same geodatabase.
+Create a separate geodatabase for each network.

 ## <a name="Step3"></a>3) Generate feature classes for transit lines and stops and a SQL database of the schedules